Swathes of the Amazon rainforest in Brazil are on fire.

 But academics say this is a very common misconception, and that the figure is less than 10%.

-Oxygen is released by plants during the process of photosynthesis, where sunlight and carbon dioxide are converted into energy in the form of carbohydrates.
+Oxygen is released by plants during the process of photosynthesis, where carbon dioxide and water are converted into energy in the form of carbohydrates using sunlight.

 A large proportion of the world's oxygen is produced by plankton, explains Professor Malhi.
 He says of the oxygen produced by land-based plants, about 16% comes from the Amazon.